 Thank you for choosing to camp with us.

-- You are allowed guests but they MUST register at the office.
-No unregistered guests are allowed at your site.
-Each person in an RV site should be from one household unit.
-Households are defined as those people that live in one home and have maintained social distancing during the Covid-19 outbreak.
-Household groups should maintain 2-metre social distancing from other Household groups.
+- No unregistered guests are allowed at your site.
+Your guests must register at the office.
+Each person in an RV site should be from one household unit and households are defined as those people that live in one home and have maintained social distancing during the Covid-19 outbreak.
+Please keep your groups small.

-- Smaller groups, bigger spaces and shorter visits will be best going forward.
-The suggestion is a maximum of 6 people should gather at any one time.
+- Smaller groups, bigger spaces and shorter visits will be best going forward

-Having a large group of people over to your campsite for a sit around a fire is not a good idea!
-You must stay/reside in your own site and not have a large group visiting.
-Bylaw officers can enforce these guidelines if they are not being followed.
+Having a group of people over to your campsite for a sit around a fire is not permitted!
+You must stay/reside in your own site and not have others visiting.
+Having groups of people hanging out is not a good idea at this time.
+Bylaw officers, and now RCMP officers, can enforce these guidelines if they are not being followed.
 Please help to ensure that these rules are followed.

 - wash your hands often with soap and water for at least 20 seconds